Anmolbaral/Arduino-cli-setup/README.md

        Types: Contributed
        Versions: [1.0.0, 1.1.0, 1.1.1]

- Let's install one of the library,
+ Let's install one of the libraries,

        arduino-cli lib install BH1750